Theatre Performance

 The GAUCHO AWARDS for THEATRE EXCELLENCE (GATE)

 The Glendale Community College Delta Psi Omega Drama Club recognizes quality of excellence in the areas of performance, design, and technical achievements during the current theatrical season.
-Productions that will be in contention for recognition include Four Dogs And A Bone, Romeo And Juliet, Silent Sky, and Something’s Afoot.
+Productions that will be in contention for recognition include Aesop’s Fables; A Shakespeare Project; Love/Sick, and The Theory of Relativity.
 A scene from each play, as well as other acts, will be performed.
-New students will be inducted into the national chapter of Delta Psi Omega, scholarships will be awarded, and the new Drama club officers may be announced.
+New students will be inducted into the national chapter of Delta Psi Omega.

 Follow Drama Club on Instagram @gcc_drama_club or visit our webpage for updated information and further announcements.